 No matter how harsh the rhetoric, no matter how bad folks think the small Pike are, a larger specimen is almost always going to bring happiness to the lucky soul that catches it.
-So in truth, most anglers really like Northern Pike, what they don’t like are stunted Pike that feed like theyíre on a suicide mission.
+So in truth, most anglers really like Northern Pike, what they don’t like are stunted Pike that feed like they’re on a suicide mission.
 The questions are; on lakes where the quality has already slipped, how we can get back to better Pike fishing?
 And how can we protect g

-Since growth rates for Pike are largely determined by the fishís diet, there are certain lakes that just canít deliver the whole package.
+Since growth rates for Pike are largely determined by the fish’s diet, there are certain lakes that just can’t deliver the whole package.
 In these lakes, trophy Pike will probably never flourish.
 On the other hand, these lakes can produce large numbers of smaller Pike that provide great action for folks who want eating size fish and for introducing youngsters to the sport.

 All young Pike start out equal.
 They are opportunistic feeders that will happily feed on most minnows, crustaceans and almost any small game fish that crosses their path.
 This "puppy chow" type of forage is generally adequate in most lakes, so combined with an abundance of excellent spawning habitat, the stage is set for the production of lots and lots of young Northern Pike.
 In lakes with average growth rates, a Pike at age 4 is roughly 20 inches and by age 8 reaches the 30-inch range or about 10 pounds.

 The privileged Pike that live in waters with lots of food have faster growth rates and the Pike at age 4 could be closer to 24 inches, while the 8-year-old can be upwards of 35 inches.
 In Minnesota today, any Pike that reaches age ten is a true old timer and could reach 40 inches or about 20 pounds.
 Today, these larger fish are near the end of the line and very few Pike grow older than ten years of age.